 He bent over the eyepiece and moved the focus knob, then he stepped aside and let me take a look.

-I pressed my eye against the mounting and saw…. well, I saw a pale, yellow smudge in the center a dark circle.
-Then I moved my thumb and forefinger just a bit and in an instant the smudge became a sharp, golden shape.
+I pressed my eye against the mounting and saw…. well, I saw a pale, yellow smudge in the center of a dark circle.
+Then I moved my thumb and forefinger just a bit and in an instant, the smudge became a sharp, golden shape.
 And then, because it had rings, what the shape was became known to my mind — the planet Saturn.
-Real time.
+Real-time.
 Real sky.
 Real life.

 Saturn.
 Right there in the exact center of the sky.

-There’s a time when you start to approach the near side of fifty when you begin to suspect, if you’ve lived a reasonably active life, that you don’t have as many “Firsts” in front of you as you have behind.
-When you pass fifty and close on sixty, you’re sure of it.
+There’s a time when you start to approach the near side of fifty when you begin to suspect if you’ve lived a reasonably active life, that you don’t have as many “Firsts” in front of you as you have behind.
+When you pass fifty, set cruise control, and blow right through seventy, you’re sure of it.
 That’s probably what compels a lot of people to travel compulsively about the world — the thought that if you can move around a lot, you can somehow pile more “Firsts” into your experience and somehow extend your “Life List of Things To Do Before….”

 Of course not, but it does remind me that the essence of science, the foundation of all our knowledge that is as sure and certain as we can make it, rests on the simple act of going where we need to go and seeing for ourselves.
 In “The Waking,” poet Theodore Roethke sums up the inner sense of this going with,